MH-Scripts/mh-parkingV2/README.md

 # Adding vehicles to the system (QB)
 - When a vehicle does not spawn back in, you need to look in `shared/configs/vehicles.lua` and add your vehicles.
 - This is a must for modded vehicles you added and are not in default QB
-- To get the vehicle hash you can find that with /admin than dev / entity vieuwer, you see a hash number when you aim at an entity and that is what you need.
+- To get the vehicle hash you can find that with /admin than dev / entity vieuwer, you see a hash number when you aim at an entity and that is what you need,
+- or use the command `/gethashkey`, stand next to the vehicle and type `/gethashkey` and you get the hashkey in your F8 console.
-- esc works with database so you need to add the modded vehicles in esx vehicles table.
+- ESX works with database so you need to add the modded vehicles in esx vehicles table.

 # Commands
 - `/toggleparktext` Disable or Enable the text above the parked vehicles. (for streamers)